 This tutorial for how to make a faux Christmas Garland is perfect for those of you like me who struggle with flower arranging.
 It is so simple, but looks gorgeous and will last year to year!

 I am the worst when it comes to certain parts of decorating.
-Picking paint colors and layouts of rooms is no issue for me, but when it comes down to arrangements and styling things… I start floundering.
+Picking paint colors and layouts of rooms is no issue for me, and I love making Christmas crafts (like my holiday chalkboard signs or ping pong ball Christmas lights) and baking projects (like my holiday chalkboard cookies).
+But when it comes down to arrangements and styling things… I start floundering.
+It’s one of the reason I like making edible garlands – they’re so easy!

 But ever since we opened up this staircase last year, I’ve been picturing gorgeous Christmas garlands coming down each side of it.
 I could envision exactly how it would look in my head, but I couldn’t seem to execute it.
 And I did try last year.
 I really did.
 It looked ridiculous and I took them down before anyone could see them!